davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 title: Towards an Understanding of Search Engines
 ---

-## Intuition
+## Developing an Intuition

-Imagine a robot which starts on some random page on the web &mdash; we'll call it page 1.
-The robot clicks some random link on page 1 and is led to page 2.
-On page 2, the robot clicks another random link and is led to page 3 and so on.
-Let's assume that, if this process continues on forever, the robot would eventually visit every page on the web.^[Attentive readers may realize that this is not entirely true.
+Imagine a robot which starts on some random page on the web.
+The robot clicks a random link on this page and is led to a second page.
+On this second page, the robot clicks another random link and is led to a third page and so on.
+We could imagine that, if this process continued on forever, the robot might eventually visit every page on the web.^[Attentive readers may realize that this is not entirely true.
 For instance, if the robot navigated to a page with no links, it would get stuck.
-For now, we assume the robot *will* visit every page and that there are no strange circumstances that would cause the robot to get stuck in a certain pattern.]
-We can imagine that the robot might find itself revisiting certain pages that are referred to often by others.
-These pages which are more commonly encountered are the important pages on the internet.
-Such pages could be ones like *wikipedia.com* or *nytimes.com*.
+For now, let's assume the robot *will* visit every page and that it won't run into anything that would cause it to get stuck in a certain pattern.]
+During this journey, our robot would probably find itself revisiting certain pages again and again.
+After all, the web has a lot of popular sites that everyone visits and that are linked to from many places.
+Such sites could be ones like *wikipedia.com* or *nytimes.com*.
+These are the important pages on the web.

-This sense of importance that we've just described more or less characterizes the way that search engines rank and index web pages on the internet.
+This sense of importance that we've just described generally characterizes the way that search engines rank and index web pages on the internet.
 We can describe the process in a few steps:

 * We begin on some random page.
 * We take an infinite, random walk of the web and record the frequencies with which we encounter every page that we come across.
-* We use these frequencies to determine the probability of encountering each page after clicking a link during any step of our walk.
+* We use these frequencies to figure out the likelihood of ending up at each page after clicking a link during any step of our walk.
-* We consider these probabilities to be the ranks of the pages we encountered (i.e. pages with higher probabilities of being encountered are considered to be more important).
+* We consider these likelihoods to be the ranks of the pages we found (i.e. pages with higher likelihoods of being visited are considered to be more important).

 If the web looked like figure 1, could we guess the probability that we would find ourselves on page 1 during any step of an infinite walk?